Rethinking Real-world Image Deraining via An Unpaired Degradation-Conditioned Diffusion Model: RainDiff

+where $N$ denotes the total number of different scales $r$.
+Especially, our multi-scale noise estimator incorporates multi-scale rain information into the diffusion generative process and introduces an attention mechanism that softly weights the multi-scale features at each pixel location.

-The testing phase of RainDiffusion is illustrated in Fig. \ref{fig_test} and outlined in Algorithm \ref{alg:test}.
-We observe that a large $T$ inevitably leads to costly sampling, e.g., when $T = 1000$.
-To address this problem, we use an implicit sampling strategy \cite{song2020denoising} to accelerate our sampling process (lines 3-4 in Alg. \ref{alg:test}).
-Implicit sampling using a noise estimator network can be performed by
+The testing phase of RainDiff is outlined in Algorithm \ref{alg:test}.
+A large $T$ inevitably leads to costly sampling, e.g., when $T = 1000$.
+To address this problem, we use an implicit sampling strategy \cite{song2020denoising} to accelerate our sampling process (lines 4-5 in Alg. \ref{alg:test}).
+Implicit sampling with a multi-scale noise estimator $\epsilon_{\theta}(x_{t},\Tilde{x},\Tilde{w},t)$ can be performed by:

-during accelerated sampling we only needs a subsequence $\tau_{1},...,\tau_{S}$ of the complete ${1,...,T}$ timestep indices, which can be performed by
+during accelerated sampling we only needs a subsequence $\tau_{1},...,\tau_{S}$ of the complete ${1,...,T}$ timestep indices, which can be performed by:

-Given any denoising time step $t$, we first extract all overlapping $p \times p$ patches from a grid-like arranged parsing scheme to decompose the image $\Tilde{x}$ of arbitrary size, where $D$ represents the total number of extracted patches, defining a dictionary of overlapping patch locations (line 7 in Alg. \ref{alg:test}).
-Then, we use $\epsilon_{\theta}(x_{t}^{d},\Tilde{x}^{d},t)$ to estimate the additive noise for all overlapping patch locations $d \in {1,...,D}$ and accumulate these overlapping noise estimates at their respective patch locations in a matrix $\widehat{\Omega}_{t}$ of same size as the whole image (line 8 in Alg. \ref{alg:test}).
-Finally, we normalize $\widehat{\Omega}_{t}$ based on the number of received estimates for each pixel (line 11 in Alg. \ref{alg:test}), and perform an implicit sampling update using the smoothed whole-image noise estimate $\widehat{\Omega}_{t}$ (line 12 in Alg. \ref{alg:test}).
+At any denoising time step $t$, according to Eq. \ref{eq:noise_finals}, we utilize the multi-scale noise estimator $\epsilon_{\theta}(x_{t},\Tilde{x},\Tilde{w},t)$ from lines 9-10 in Alg. \ref{alg:training} to estimate the noise map $\hat{\epsilon}_{t}$ (line 6 in Alg. \ref{alg:test}).
+Subsequently, we perform an implicit sampling update utilizing the noise map $\hat{\epsilon}_{t}$ (line 7 in Alg. \ref{alg:test}).